-Our executive officers, directors, and 5% stockholders beneficially owned approximately 49.8% of our voting stock, based on 43,516,125 shares of our common stock deemed to be outstanding as of March 31, 2021.
+Our executive officers, directors, and 5% stockholders beneficially owned approximately 49.6% of our voting stock deemed to be outstanding as of September 30, 2021.
 These stockholders have the ability to influence us through their ownership position.
 Accordingly, these stockholders may be able to determine all matters requiring stockholder approval.
 For example, these stockholders may be able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may feel are in your best interest as one of our stockholders.